tetherless-world/ontology-engineering/oe2020/course-recommender/demo.md

 > Pathway option), (2) remove all courses that Jacob has already completed, and
 > (3) filter out courses by course level to only choose “easy” courses (which
 > we will define as being below the 4000 level, for this query example).

+> Note the following query is written for SPARQL 1.1, and the results were
+> obtained after loading the ontology and running the query in Blazegraph.
+> This query may not work if you try to load and run it in Protege.

 #### Query